Pepperdine University School of Law's Fourteenth Annual Wm. Matthew Byrne, Jr. Judicial Clerkship Institute March 13 - 14, 2014

 With Professor Timothy P. Terrell, he is the co-author of Thinking Like a Writer: A Lawyer's Guide to Effective Writing and Editing (3rd edition, 2008, Practicing Law Institute).

 Pro Se Law Clerk for the U.S. District Court, Southern District of Ohio

 Courtney Bryan-Caron has been a pro se law clerk, working for the U.S. District Court, Southern District of Ohio, in Cincinnati for over 22 years.
 Her work is primarily in the area of habeas corpus and prisoner civil rights.
 She received her bachelor's degree from Oberlin College, master's degree from Florida State University, and law degree from Case Western Reserve University.
-Prior to her current position, she was law clerk to the Honorable Patti B. Saris, U.S. Magistrate Judge (now U.S. District Judge) for the District of Massachusetts; law clerk to the Honorable William J. Holloway, Jr., Chief Judge (now Senior Judge) of the U.S. Court of Appeals for the Tenth Circuit; and associate in the litigation department of a large law firm in Boston, Massachusetts.
+Prior to her current position, she was law clerk to the Honorable Patti B. Saris, U.S. Magistrate Judge (now U.S. District Judge) for the District of Massachusetts.
+In addition, she was law clerk to the Honorable William J. Holloway, Jr., Chief Judge of the U.S. Court of Appeals for the Tenth Circuit.
+She also served as an associate in the litigation department of a large law firm in Boston, Massachusetts.
 Her husband, Paul Caron, is a tenured faculty member at Pepperdine law school.
 She has been telecommuting to Cincinnati since she and her husband moved to Malibu in December 2012.

 Dean and Distinguished Professor, University of California, Irvine, School of Law